voedger/voedger-kb/writing-guidelines.md

 # Technical Writing Guidelines

+## Introduction

-This document outlines technical writing standards for Voedger projects, covering:
+This document outlines technical writing guidelines for Voedger projects, covering:

 - Requirements documentation
 - Technical design documentation
 - Source code comments

-## About this document

-This technical writing guide itself uses the RFC 2119 terminology (MUST, SHOULD, MAY) to indicate the importance level of each guideline:
+The RFC 2119 terminology (MUST, SHOULD, MAY) is used to indicate the importance level of each guideline:

 - MUST: Indicates an absolute requirement.
 Compliance is mandatory
 - SHOULD: Indicates a recommendation that may be ignored in particular circumstances after the implications are understood and carefully considered